eyob721/alx-low_level_programming/0x02-functions_nested_loops/README.md

     -   a program that prints the string "\_putchar" followed by a new line.
 -   1-alphabet.c
     -   a function that prints lowercase alphabets, followed by a new line, using only \_putchar twice.
+-   2-print_alphabet_x10.c
+    -   a function that prints lowercase alphabets, followed by a new line, x10 times.
+    -   \_putchar can only be used twice

 ## Advanced